 When a connection requires buffering, BDS allocates two memory buffers for each open file.
-The size of these buffers is either calculated by BDS or specified by the user (for details, see "How Buffer Size Is Determined" on page 8 and "Specifying a Buffer Size" on page 28).
+The size of these buffers is either calculated by BDS or specified by the user (for details, see "How Buffer Size Is Determined" on page 11 and "Specifying a Buffer Size" in Chapter 3).